Surefirer/Github-Finder/README.md

-This project is part of my react udmemy course that I built.
+This project is part of my react udemy course that I built.

 You can search github user in this application.